dhellmann/pymotw/PyMOTW/multiprocessing/index.rst

 :Purpose: Provides an API for managing processes.
 :Python Version: 2.6

-The multiprocessing module includes a relatively simple API for dividing work up between multiple processes.
+The :mod:`multiprocessing` module includes a relatively simple API for dividing work up between multiple processes.
 It is based on the API for :mod:`threading`, and in some cases is a drop-in replacement.
-Due to the similarity, the first few examples here are modified from the threading examples.
-Features provided by multiprocessing but not available in threading are covered later.
+Due to the similarity, the first few examples here are modified from the :mod:`threading` examples.
+Features provided by :mod:`multiprocessing` but not available in :mod:`threading` are covered later.

 .. toctree::
     :maxdepth: 2